HypeHound/downpay-docs/docs/Intro to Downpay/Downpay Guide/customer-portal.md

 # Customer accounts

-Downpay allows customers to manage the payment method for orders with purchase options with a secure no-login portal from the order status page. <!-- Enable either or both to allow customers more control to manage their orders. -->
+Downpay allows customers to manage the payment method for orders with purchase options with a secure portal located on the order status page. <!-- Enable either or both to allow customers more control to manage their orders. -->

 <!-- >:::info Note
 To set up Shopify customer accounts, review instructions provided [here](https://help.shopify.com/en/manual/customers/customer-accounts).